git-keeper/CCSCNE-2024/student.md

 ## Example: Simple BlueJ Assignment

 BlueJ is a Java IDE aimed at introductory programming.
 We chose BlueJ as the platform for this tutorial because it has Git support built in, and illustrates how git-keeper can be used even at the introductory course level.
-To try this example assignment, download BlueJ from [here](https://www.bluej.org/) if you do not already have it installed.
+If you wish to try out the sample assignments but do not have BlueJ installed, download version 5.2.1 since the latest version seems to have broken Git support: [https://www.bluej.org/versions.html](https://www.bluej.org/versions.html)

 If you have not done so already, fill out the form at [https://ccscne.git-keeper.education/](https://ccscne.git-keeper.education/) to be added to the sample course.

 ### Git-keeper Emails

-You will receive three emails from `gitkeeper@moravian.edu`: one containing account information and two others containing information about sample assignments.
+You will receive two emails from `gitkeeper@moravian.edu`: one containing account information and another containing information about a sample assignment.
 Check your spam folder if you do not see these in your inbox.
 The assignment emails should contain a link to these instructions.
-You will start with the `bluej1-rectangle` assignment.

 ### Cloning